riversheher/chive-tamagoyaki/content/rp/miranosh.md

 Even though light or medium armours would be much more practical for hunting or her daily activities, Miranosh has a certain affinity for heavy armour like most orcs.
 She wears a suit of intricately crafted plate armor that is adorned with intricate carvings, making her look the part of a small fierce warrior.
 While her choice of heavy armor may seem impractical, it also adds a certain intimidating quality to her already prominent orcish features.
 Her tusks and underbite are even more noticeable as they jut out from beneath her helmet.

+## Motivations
+The loss of Rodyn is still the main thing on Miranosh's mind.
+The void in her heart feels so vast and overwhelming.
+Whatever she does she can't seem to fill that void.
+She feels lost and confused, all she knows is the truth of her mentor's teachings.
+Those words are what keeps her going.
+Will she find a way out of this rut and find her own meaning in life?

 # Roleplay Preferences
 - Comedy
 - Slice of Life